ajax-crypto/ImRichText/README.md

 [^3]: Underline text due to `<u>` tag is not baseline-underlined, but underlined beneath the whole text
 [^4]: Set `RenderConfig::HandleHyperlink` function pointer to handle hyperlinks clicked
 [^5]: Only axis aligned gradients are support as `background` property
+[^6]: Border line type is parsed but not used for rendering